babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 [iOS Goals H2 (July - December)](https://docs.google.com/spreadsheets/d/1nI1RAdsP2nJiUzsvCE9LHQH11-OIPNSHZvpMPUQal_o/edit#gid=1533898989)

-Why you should read it: Here you can see our goals not related to daily squad work.
+Why you should read it: Here, the iOS team collaborates on it's goals (unrelated to squad goals).
+Typically, these goals include addressing tech debts, refactoring the code for modernisation and implementing features which make development more efficient and more robust

 ### Jargon translator
 In our team’s daily conversations very often you will encounter strangely looking/sounding terms.
 This section is to help you get familiar with both our technical jargon and cultural references.
 Only here you can learn what does :renderable: mean on the Slack :)